drys-cli/drys/docs/concepts/variables.rst

 Tutorial:
    ..

-Tem allows you to set variables on a per-directory basis, so that these variables are always available to you when you are in that directory.
+Tem allows you to set variables on a per-directory basis, making them available to you whenever you are in that directory.

 Use cases
 ---------